-A certain Muslim responded to my post Islam in Wonderland on Facebook and we had a back and forth exchange on Facebook.
-Unfortunately, he blocked me before I could reply his last message.
+A certain Muslim responded to my post Islam in Wonderland on Facebook and we had a back and forth exchange there.
+Unfortunately, he blocked me before I could reply to his last message.

 Abdulmalik: I have read your thoughts about Islam in wonderland.
 I must say their is no myth and fairly tales in the koran, neither is there is any contradiction.
 What you refuse to to acknowledge is the deep meaning of what each of the verse represent.

 Surah 6:14 “Say: shall i take as a guardian any other than Allah, the creator of the heavens and the earth and it is He who feed but is not fed.
 Say: verily, i am commanded to be the first of those who submit.
 And be not you of the idolators.”
 What it means is that, at that very moment in time he was the first to believe in the revelation and submit to Allah.
 Same thing apply to Q6vs163.
 It does not mean that he was the first mankind to submit to Allah…

 Q7v: 143: “And when Moses came at our appointed time and his Lord spoke to him, he said: My Lord!! show me (thyself), so that i may look upon thee.
 He said: you cannot (bear to) see Me but look at the mountain, if it remain firm in its place, then will you see Me; but when his Lord manifested His glory to the mountain He made it crumble and Moses fell down in a swoon; then when he recovered, he said: Glory be to thee, i turn to thee, and i am the first of the believers.”

 In this verse which you refuse to quote is what transpire between Moses (may peace be upon him) and God when he went to receive the criterion.
 He ask to see the Lord, but was told will not be able to see the Lord in this world, when God manifested his glory the mountain crumble, and Moses exclaimed that he was the first to believe.